tshepang/blog/content/favorite-companies.md

 - [Ferrous Systems], which offers Rust consulting and training, also does a lot for the language in the embedded domain by running [Oxidize].
-  That, combined with having Jonathan Pallant in their employ (and previously Jorge Aparicio and James Munns), makes them the most visible name in that domain for Rust.
+  That, combined with having Jonathan Pallant and Jorge Aparicio in their employ (and James Munns previously), makes them the most visible name in that domain for Rust.
   I am also excited for [Ferrocene], which is their effort in getting Rust to be used in